ivanfermena/ivanfermena.github.io/_posts/2021-05-23-welcome-to-blog.md

 ---
 layout: post
-title:  "Welcome to dactl!"
+title:  "Welcome to blog!"
 tags:
-  - dactl
+  - ivanfermena
   - jekyll
+description: >
+  Howdy!
+This is an example blog post that shows several types of HTML content supported in this theme.
 hero: https://source.unsplash.com/collection/430471/
 overlay: red
 published: true